finos/git-proxy/README.md

 ##### Push

-Now that you've created a commit with your changes. it's time to push to GitHub:
+Now that you've created a commit with your changes, it's time to push to GitHub:

 ```bash
 git push